boxboat/dockhand-secrets-operator/docs/content/usage/core-concepts.md

 ## Auto Updates
 For `DaemonSets`, `Deployments` and `StatefulSets` you can insert the following label, which make the `dockhand-secrets-operator` auto roll those types when a Dockhand `Secret` updates the `Secret` it owns.
+If this option is combined with a `syncInterval` greater than `5s`, then the operator will roll these types over automatically when it updates the k8s `Secret` with changes from your Secrets Backend.

 ```yaml
 metadata: